Review Categories

 The Three Types of IRB Review

 Exempt from Review: Although Exempt research is supposedly so low-risk that it does not warrant review, those conducting "Exempt" research must still fill out an abbreviated form, which allows an IRB member to confirm that the research is Exempt.
 The form also enables the IRB to conduct a “limited review,” which is now mandated for some Exempt categories by the revised Common rule.
 Exempt research poses “No more than minimal risk,” which means that “the probability and magnitude of harm or discomfort anticipated in the research are not greater in and of themselves than those ordinarily encountered in daily life or during the performance of routine physical or psychological examinations or tests.”
 There are eight sub-categories research that are Exempt.
-Exempt research will be reviewed by the IRB chair and the Provost’s representative on the IRB within two weeks of proposal submission.
+Exempt research will be reviewed by the IRB chair and the Provost’s representative on the IRB, if necessary, within two weeks of proposal submission.
 If the IRB reviews the proposal and determines that the research is not Exempt, the board will ask the researcher to resubmit with the appropriate form.

 Expedited Review: such research poses “no more than minimal risk,” or it poses some risk to the research subject, in the sense that identification of the subjects and/or their responses would reasonably place them at risk of criminal or civil liability or be damaging to the subjects’ financial standing, employability, insurability, reputation, or be stigmatizing.
 However, in the latter case the researcher has implemented reasonable and appropriate protections so that risks related to invasion of privacy and breach of confidentiality are no greater than minimal.
 There are seven sub-categories of research that can undergo Expedited review.
 Research that undergoes expedited review will be read by two members of the IRB within two weeks of proposal submission, unless they refer the proposal to the full committee for review.